Teamwork/kommentaar/doc/syntax.markdown

 Kommentaar is driven by *comment blocks*, which can appear as either multi-line comments (`/* .. */`) or a block of single-line comments (`// ...`).

-While "programming-by-comments" is not always ideal, it can be easier to use as it doesn't assume too much about how you write your code.
+While "programming-by-comments" is not always ideal, it can be easier to use than getting all information from the Go code as it doesn't assume too much about how you write your code.

-It's customary to put the comment block somewhere near the handler being documented, it may appear anywhere – even in a different package.
+It's customary to put the comment block somewhere near the handler being documented, but it may appear anywhere – even in a different package.

 The general structure looks like: